 Worsened PMS and PMDD

 Stress doesn’t just change the timing of your period; it can make PMS or PMDD much worse.
 When stress levels are high, premenstrual symptoms like mood swings and bloating can become more intense.
 The hormonal shifts during this time feel sharper, making it harder to manage discomfort and emotions.
 If you’re already dealing with PMS or PMDD, it can turn what’s manageable into overwhelming.
+Understanding stress and hormonal imbalance in women is key to managing these symptoms.

 Fertility Challenges